schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 It is envisioned that the utility of this block will grow over time.
 Some devices may never be able to use it as their IP implementations have no update mechanism.

+Users are encouraged to treat 240/4 IPv4 allocations as a chance to improve IPv4 handling generally, to allow for more protocols than just UDP NAT and TCP to traverse it (such as UDP-Lite and SCTP) and to address other long standing problems in the IPv4 blocks in new allocations such as using /32 rather than /30 networks.

 # Address space

 {#fig-240}